kk49/deca/README.md

 Written in Python, tested only on Linux, because this is an experiment in building a library / toolset

 ## Status
-* Extracting all files from Generation Zero archives
+* Extracting all files from GenZ Beta archives
-* Parsing files from GenZ archives
+* Parsing files from GenZ Beta archives
   * 99% ARC/TAB
   * 99% SARC
   * 99% AVTX/DDSC/ATX (image data)